Adam Mascherin

-Adam Mascherin ([maskeˈrin]; born June 6, 1998) is a Canadian professional ice hockey player who is currently playing for the Skellefteå AIK in the Swedish Hockey League (SHL).
+Adam Mascherin ([maskeˈrin]; born June 6, 1998) is a Canadian former professional ice hockey player.
+He played for Skellefteå AIK in the Swedish Hockey League (SHL).
 He was originally drafted 38th overall by the Florida Panthers in the 2016 NHL Entry Draft but, after failing to sign with the team, he was re-drafted by the Dallas Stars in 2018.

 Early life

 Mascherin was born on June 6, 1998, in Maple, Ontario and attended Maple High School, to parents Sandy and Sylvie.
 Growing up, he would shoot 500 pucks a day into a net in front of his parents’ garage while his twin brother Aedan stood in net.
 Eventually, his brother and friends refused to be his goaltender due to his hard shots.
 He also played basketball from elementary school until Grade 8 when he chose to fixate on hockey.

 Playing career

 Growing up in Ontario, Mascherin played with the Georgetown Raiders of the Ontario Junior Hockey League and Vaughan Kings Minor Midget team of the Greater Toronto Hockey League (GTHL).
 During the 2013–14 season, Mascherin won the GTHL's Player of the Year Award after recording 67 goals and 62 assists in 61 games.
 Mascherin said he tried to model his game after Tampa Bay Lightning star Steven Stamkos.
 While playing minor hockey, Mascherin said he would lean on twin brother for tips on opposing netminders while watching opposing teams play.